-NATURE, OBJECTIVES AND STRATEGIES
+OBJECTIVES AND STRATEGIES

-The members present their report and the audited financial statements for the year ended 31 July 2019.
+The governing body present their annual report together with the financial statements and auditor's report for Oaklands College for the year ended 31 July 2020.

 Legal status

 Oaklands Further Education Corporation was established under the Further and Higher Education Act 1992 for the purpose of conducting the affairs of Oaklands College.
 The College is an exempt charity for the purposes of Part 3 of the Charities Act 2011.